 Full vs Left Justification of Paragraphs

-Look at the 1st two paragraphs in the illustration on the left – they are even on the right side of the paragraphs, otherwise known as full justified.
+Look at the 1st two paragraphs in the illustration – they are even on the right side of the paragraphs, otherwise known as full justified.

 Now look at the last three paragraphs – they are ragged on the right side.
 This is known as left justified formatting.